 On May 14, 2014, Capricor entered into a facilities lease with Cedars-Sinai Medical Center ("CSMC"), a shareholder of the Company, for two research labs (the "Facilities Lease").
 The Facilities Lease is for a term of three years commencing June 1, 2014 and replaces the month-to-month lease that was previously in effect between CSMC and Capricor.
-The monthly lease payment was approximately \$15,461 per month for the first six months of the term and increased to approximately \$19,350 per month for the remainder of the term.
+The monthly lease payment under the Facilities Lease was approximately \$15,461 per month for the first six months of the term and increased to approximately \$19,350 per month for the remainder of the term.
 The amount of rent expense is subject to annual adjustments according to increases in the Consumer Price Index.

-Unless renewed, each of the leases described above will not be in effect in the year 2018.
-A summary of future minimum rental payments required under operating leases as of March 31, 2015 are as follows:
+Unless renewed, each of the leases described above will not be in effect for fiscal year 2018.
+A summary of future minimum rental payments required under operating leases as of March 31, 2016 is as follows:

-Years ended Operating Leases
+Years ended Operating Le Operating Leases

-2015 \$ 371,076

-2016 364,866
+2016 \$ 240,483

 2017 96,750

-Total minimum lease payments \$ 832,692
+Total minimum lease payments \$ 337,233

-Expense incurred under operating leases to unrelated parties was approximately \$60,677 and \$49,860 for the three months ended March 31, 2015 and 2014, respectively.
-Expense incurred under operating leases to related parties was approximately \$56,105 and \$13,662 for the three months ended March 31, 2015 and 2014, respectively.
+Expense incurred under operating leases to unrelated parties was approximately \$65,088 and \$60,677 for the three months ended March 31, 2016 and 2015, respectively.
+Expense incurred under operating leases to related parties was approximately \$56,105 for each of the three month periods ended March 31, 2016 and 2015.